iqhive/runtime.link/api/internal/rest/Link.md

 	Tags      []Tag     `json:"tags,omitempty"`
 }

-// Status is a standard enum variant with an
-// underlying string value used to store the
-// value.
 type Status std.Variant[string, struct {
 	Available Status `text:"available"`
 	Pending   Status `text:"pending"`
 	Sold      Status `text:"sold"`
 }]

-// StatusValues accessor for the enum values. var StatusValues = new(Status).Values()
+var StatusValues = new(Status).Values()
 ```